-Many students — particularly first-generation, low-income students — are highly susceptible to dropping out of college due to a financial hardship.
+Many students — particularly low-income, first-generation learners — are highly susceptible to dropping out of college due to a financial hardship.
 Facing a gap in tuition and fees may give them little choice but to stop attending classes when there is nowhere else to turn for help.
 While it can happen at any stage of a student's experience, it is compounded when the student is within a year of graduating.
 Students who stop attending near the end of their programs often have amassed a degree's worth of student loan debt.
 Without the earning power a credential or degree can provide, they can struggle to repay what they owe.

 The Association of Public and Land-grant Universities (APLU) and the Coalition of Urban Serving Universities (USU), with research funding from Lumina Foundation and Great Lakes, explored how retention and completion grant programs at urban-serving universities with diverse student populations are being used to help students graduate.
 The result is a comprehensive report (see sidebar) of best practices for universities to consider when creating or expanding a student retention or degree completion grant program.